Education-Numerique/airstrip.js/README.md

 - a number of "static" resources, copied from the src directory - these are mondane, edit or remove them at will
 - a lib directory, with category subdirectories, containing said built dependencies: frameworks (emberjs, jquery), loaders (requirejs, labjs), plugins, tooling, shims, etc
 - an airstrip.yaml file, containing a list of everything that has been built - this is the manifest to be used in other projects or build systems using this

 Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified (we use google closure to minify both css and js files, ECMA5 - not strict).

 Listing and managing simple dependencies
 -------------

-Edit the puke-yak.yaml file again.

-Get the Yak.COLLECTION node.
+Edit (or create a new) a yaml file in yanks folder.

 A typical entry looks like ("stacktrace.js" here):